 What to Pack for London in May

-If you’re visiting London in May, you might be curious what to pack.
+If you’re visiting London in May, you might be curious about what to pack.
 Given that over 25% of the month might be rainy and temperatures haven’t yet reached the hot dog days of summer, I recommend being conservative: pack for London’s spring weather (cool and potentially rainy) with a few items you can use if the weather is truly great.

 - Be sure to bring an umbrella, in case the forecast isn’t favorable

-- Rain boots also won’t go wrong, though you can probably opt for the shorter Chelsea style boots instead of full height Wellingtons
+- Rain boots also won’t go wrong, though you can probably opt for the shorter Chelsea-style boots instead of full-height Wellingtons

-- Bring no more than 1-2 pairs of shorts or short skirts/dresses, otherwise plan for longer layers like trousers and tea- or maxi-length skirts/dresses
+- Bring no more than 1-2 pairs of shorts or short skirts/dresses, otherwise, plan for longer layers like trousers and tea- or maxi-length skirts/dresses

 - You won’t need more than a light jacket for cooler evenings; I like to pair mine with a hoodie or jumper in case the plane is cold on the flights to/from London